go-ozzo/ozzo-validation/README.md

 ## Getting Started

-The ozzo-validation package mainly includes a set of validation rules and two validation methods.
-You use validation rules to describe how a value should be considered valid, and you call either `validation.Validate()` or `validation.ValidateStruct()` to validate the value.
+The ozzo package mainly includes a set of validation rules and two validation methods.
+You use validation rules to describe how a value should be considered valid, and you call either `ozzo.Validate()` or `ozzo.ValidateStruct()` to validate the value.

 ### Installation